Originally published: 12 June 2025

 To aid institutions in promoting equality, complying with legislation and avoiding discrimination, institutions must document and apply robust, fair and transparent processes for the selection of outputs in their REF 2029 CoP.
 These must demonstrate how they have taken into account equality, diversity and inclusion considerations.

-There will be an opportunity in the disciplinary level evidence statement for institutions to contextualise the distribution of outputs, drawing on the processes described in the CoP.
+There will be an opportunity in the unit level SPRE statement for Units to contextualise the distribution of outputs, drawing on the processes described in the CoP.

 Core requirements of eligible outputs